 But, my big complaint was that every time we go, we tend to follow a pattern.
 We stay at the same campsite, which means we hike the same trails, and see the same sights.
 I insisted that we try and do a few things that we either rarely do, or have never done in Jasper before.
 One of those things ended up being the Jasper SkyTram.

-Now if I’d ever done the SkyTram in Jasper before, it was when I was very young and remember very little about it.
+If I’d ever done the SkyTram in Jasper before, it was when I was very young and remember very little about it.
 I’m also not a fan of heights, which is probably why I hadn’t done it since.
-But it was something new to try and I knew the views from the top would be spectacular, so we decided to go for it.
+But it was something new to try.
+And I knew the views from the top would be spectacular, so we decided to go for it.

 The tram up to the top of Whistlers Mountain takes about 7 minutes, which doesn’t sound like a lot, but the ride is actually pretty fun, even if I do say so myself.
-We lucked out the day we arrived, because there were forest fires nearby that had filled the air with so much smoke and haze a few days earlier that they had to close the trams.
+There were forest fires nearby that had filled the air with so much smoke and haze a few days earlier that they had to close the trams.
+But we got lucky with clear skies.
 Other than rain clouds, we had pretty decent weather.

 The dirt path to the summit includes some switchbacks and a few steep sections, but overall it’s not overly difficult.
 And once you reach the top, the views make it all worthwhile.
 You can even see Jasper in the distance: